 Your midwife will talk to you about how screening will take place within your Health Board.
 They will explain what measures are in place to keep you and your baby safe.

-Remember, to stop the spread of coronavirus do not attend for screening if you or your baby have symptoms of coronavirus, have tested positive, or have been advised to quarantine or self-isolate.
+It is really important that you tell your midwife if you or your baby have symptoms of coronavirus, have tested positive, or have been advised to quarantine or self-isolate.

 The symptoms of coronavirus are one or more of the following: